Regional Food System Grant Program

 KCD Regional Food System Grant Program

 KCD’s Regional Food System Grant Program supports projects that contribute to the economic viability of local farmers, encourage new farmers, expand acreage in food production, improve food access, and increase demand for King County farm products.
 Eligible applicants include farmers, producer networks, marketing cooperatives, farmers markets, businesses, schools, special districts, nonprofit organizations, tribes, and jurisdictions within KCD’s service area.

 In the program’s first two years KCD awarded $1.4 million in grants to 20 organizations to implement a wide range of innovative projects to strengthen our local food economy.
-See the program page linked above for this year’s timeline and details on previously funded projects.
+See the program page for this year’s timeline and details on previously funded projects.

-Early Action Project
+Early Action Projects

 - Actions identified in regional planning goals and by numerous stakeholders.